 Welcome to our website, please feel free to take a look throughout our website.
-You will see pictures and information on our rabbits, our rabbits that are for sale, information on rabbits in general as well as breed specific information (for breeds we have), care tips, how to be prepared for bringing bunny home, testimonials from our customers, etc. There are also a lot of great resources in other places, if you have any questions just let me know and I may be able to awnser them or direct you to some great resources that may help you and your rabbit(s).
+You will see pictures and information on our rabbits, our rabbits that are for sale, information on rabbits in general as well as breed specific information (for breeds we have), care tips, how to be prepared for bringing bunny home, testimonials from our customers, etc. There are also a lot of great resources in other places, if you have any questions just let me know and I may be able to answer them or direct you to some great resources that may help you and your rabbit(s).
 If you have any questions feel free to contact me

-I am a member of the American Rabbit Breeders Association (ARBA), the Holland Lop Rabbit Specialty Club (HLRSC), and the Velveteen Lop Rabbit Club of America (VLRCA).
+I am a member of the American Rabbit Breeders Association (ARBA) and the National Velveteen Lop Club (NVLC).
+Over the years I have been a member of multiple rabbit clubs such as the Holland Lop Rabbit Specialty Club (HLRSC), the Velveteen Lop Rabbit Club of American (VLRCA), and the North American Lionhead Rabbit Club (NALRC).
 Former member and current leader of Berks County 4-H Rabbitry and Cavy Club.

 All of our bunnies are handled regularly.
 They are socialized by both children and adults.

 Holland Lops a very popular breed both to have as pets as well as show.
 Holland Lops make great pets.
 They are very mellow and they are the smallest breed of lop-eared rabbit.
-Don't be confused by the name Mini Lops are actually a larger lop breed than Holland Lops as well as there is more than just size that is different in that breed.
+Don't be confused by the name Mini Lops - Mini Lops are actually a larger lop breed than Holland Lops as well as there is more than just size that is different in that breed.
 Holland Lops don't need a ton of space and they eat less food than bigger rabbits.
 They were named after Holland and the breed was created in the 1960's.
 Their ears should hang down an inch below their jawbone and sit next on their cheeks.
 The head should be high on their shoulders.
 The ideal weight is 3 pounds, but they should be about 2-4 pounds.
 The HLRSC also has a great guidebook full of lots of information and pictures (both color and black and white pictures).

 THE STORY BOOK RABBIT IS REAL!